-This animation displays a certain color when the associated tag is within an acceptable value range.
-You can enter multiple conditions to achieve multiple color changes with one animation.
+This animation displays a certain colour when the associated tag is within an acceptable value range.
+You can enter multiple conditions to achieve multiple colour changes with one animation.
 The conditions are evaluated from top to bottom; therefore, the bottom condition has a higher priority.

-To animate colors based on a discrete (Boolean) value, set Min and Max to 1.
-This way, an object will change its color when the linked tag value is equal to 1 (TRUE).
+To animate colours based on a discrete (Boolean) value, set Min and Max to 1.
+This way, an object will change its colour when the linked tag value is equal to 1 (TRUE).

 1. Select the object you want to animate and click on the Color tab in the Anim section in the Properties window and then click on the … button.

 2. You will see a new dialog window; click on Add and fill in the Tag, Min, and Max You can define multiple conditions.
 If the tag value is 0, the object will be red; if the value is 1, it will be black.
 Click on OK to confirm.